Tokyo in January : Best Things to Do 2021

 Winter illuminations are Japan’s top attraction during winter, and numbers of spectacular light-up events are held across the country.
 Some illumination events end by Christmas Day, yet many of them still run after New Year.
 Check out the list of top winter illuminations in Tokyo from the link below!

-Numbers of spectacular winter illumination events are held outside of Tokyo, too!
-They are perfect winter destinations for one day trip from Tokyo!
-Here are the list of best illumination events near Tokyo this year.
+Several large-scale winter illuminations are held outside of Tokyo, too, and they are perfect winter destinations for a day trip from the city!
+Here is the list of the best illumination events near Tokyo this year.

 3. Ice Skating